dseeni/TechArtDemos/README.md

 #### Snapping based on cursor position
 - SnapAlign snaps to nearest component or object solely based on cursor position
-- The nearest component or object to cursor algorithm implements a similar algorithm to Maya's Pre-selection highlighting
+- The cursor snap algorithm implements a similar algorithm to Maya's Pre-selection highlighting
 - Converts between the PySide2/PyQt5 Screen Space coordinate system and the Maya API Screen Space coordinate system to determine the nearest component or object to the cursor without clicking

 #### Edge Center and Face Center Snapping Demo